 Survive cervical cancer for 10 or more years, 2010-11, England and Wales

 - There are around 3,200 new cervical cancer cases in the UK every year, that's nearly 9 every day (2013-2015).

-- In females in the UK, cervical cancer is the 12th most common cancer, with around 3,200 cases diagnosed in 2013.
+- In females in the UK, cervical cancer is the 14th most common cancer, with around 3,100 new cases in 2015.

-- Since the late 1970s, cervical cancer incidence rates in females have decreased by more than two-fifths (44%) in Great Britain.
+- Since the early 1990s, cervical cancer incidence rates have decreased by around a quarter (24%) in females in the UK.

-- Over the last decade, cervical cancer incidence rates in females have remained stable in the UK.
+- Over the last decade, cervical cancer incidence rates have increased by a twentieth (5%) in females in the UK.

 - Cervical cancer in England is more common in females living in the most deprived areas.

 - Cervical cancer is more common in White females than in Asian females, but similar to Black females, but Asian and Black females are similar to each other.